 Replicating an index

-Replicas have the exact same data as their primary index, and data synchronization is done automatically for you.
-Every time you add, update, or delete records in your primary index, your replica is simultaneously modified.
+Replica indices let you replicate an index’s data (the primary) into other indices (the replicas).
+Replicas have the same records as their primary index, and Algolia automatically synchronizes data changes for you.
+Every time you add, update, or delete records in your primary index, it also updates its replicas.

 Replicas for sorting